 1. Code snippets to prevent MongoDB Credential hardcoding using environment variables

-Using environment variables for MongoDB credentials in your code is a secure practice because:
+Using environment variables for MongoDB credentials in your code is considered a secure practice for the following reasons:

 Using AWS Secrets Manager to manage MongoDB Credentials is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the MongoDB Credential from AWS Secrets Manager.